boylea/devops-talk/practicioners-devops.md

 # Designing for resiliency

 ^ At New Relic we care very much about reliability.
-We not a "move fast and break things company", more of a "swiftly and safely".
+We're not a "move fast and break things company", more of a "swiftly and safely".
 When software teams are on-call they have a very tangible stake in the resiliency of their software.
 Teams know what the toil feels like and don't want to waste their time on it.

 ^ This can provide a negative feedback loop.
 It's like your body, when you're sick...